MileHacker Logo

 • Look for specialty photography tours that focus on capturing the beauty of Querétaro's landmarks at optimal times.

-• Combine visits to famous landmarks with nearby cultural activities for a full day of exploration.
+• Combine visits to iconic sites with close-by cultural activities for a full day of exploration.

-Planning your visits can maximize your time and also appreciation of Querétaro's heritage.
+Planning your visits can maximize your time and appreciation of Querétaro's heritage.

 Museums & Cultural Institutions

-• Museo Regional de Querétaro: Housed in the Ex-Convento de The City by the bay.
-Covers pre-Hispanic history, colonial era, and independent Mexico.
+• Museo Regional de Querétaro: Housed in the Ex-Convento de Frisco.
+Covers pre-Hispanic history, the colonial period, and independent Mexico.
 Features religious art.

 • Museo de la Ciudad: Focuses on contemporary art exhibitions and cultural events.
 Housed in a former convent.
 Showcases modern Mexican art.